Why Do Neural Response Generation Models Prefer Universal Replies?: Analysis of Seq2Seq Models for NRG

 \subsection{Target Word Selection Probability}

-Assuming we have a set of $\mathcal{K}$ ground truth replies: $\{y_1,\cdots,y_\mathcal{K}\}$ for a given query $x$, the variational upper bound of the \textit{target word selection} probability can be derived using Jensen's Inequality~\cite{Boyd:2004:CO:993483}:
+Assuming that we have a set of $\mathcal{K}$ ground-truth replies: $\{y_1,\cdots,y_\mathcal{K}\}$ to a given query $x$, the upper bound of the \textit{target word selection} probability can be derived via Jensen's Inequality~\cite{Boyd:2004:CO:993483}:

-where $\cup_k^\mathcal{K}{\mathcal{S}(y_k)}$ denotes all words that appear in the entire response set.
-Optimizing the first separated segment is proportional to maximizing the conditional probabilities for this union set.
-So the optimal strategy is to assign probabilities according to the frequency of words in these $\mathcal{K}$ responses.

-If we only consider this probability when yielding a response during inference, the best strategy is to employ more frequently occurring words rather than rare ones, such as ``background,'' ``art,'' and ``director'' in Table~\ref{tab:case}.
-The long-tailed words' distribution in these responses in Fig.~\ref{fig:zipf} further validate this local greedy generation scheme, with just few common words obtained with preferred high probabilities.
+where $\cup_k^\mathcal{K}{\mathcal{S}(y_k)}$ denotes all the words appearing in the entire response set, and $L_{\mathcal{S}} = |\cup_k^\mathcal{K}{\mathcal{S}(y_k)}|$.
+Thus, optimizing the first segment is proportional to maximizing the last conditional probabilities, and the optimal strategy is to assign probabilities according to the frequency of words in these $\mathcal{K}$ responses.
+Such strategy adopted by Seq2Seq can be verified by the long-tailed distribution of words in Figure~\ref{fig:zipf}, in which few common words are assigned with preferred high probabilities.
+Given that, during the inference, the best strategy is to employ more frequently occurring words rather than rare ones such as ``background,'' ``art,'' and ``director'' in Table~\ref{tab:case}.